|Peter A. Ruzicka||**||

 The Audit Committee

-The Audit Committee currently has four members appointed for a term of one year at a time.
+The Audit Committee currently has four members, appointed for a one-year term.
 The Audit Committee's responsibilities include assisting the Board in monitoring the effectiveness of the internal control and risk management systems and reviewing Pandora’s financial reporting and audit process.
 The Audit Committee conducts its work according to its Terms of Reference.

 In 2022, the Audit Committee met six times.
 Its main activities were to: